uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 |P, Q, R, X, Y, Z|linux6.cs.uchicago.edu|
 |S, T, U, V, W|linux7.cs.uchicago.edu|

 Note your assigned server.
 Then run the following command in your open terminal and enter your UChicago password when prompted.
+Be sure to replace `<cnetId>` with your CnetID and `<linuxServer>` with your assigned Linux server name (see the table above).

 _Windows_